 McAfee has a rich history in helping to shape the industry’s response to the ever-changing threat landscape.
 We started as a pioneer in cybersecurity over three decades ago.
-Today, we are the device to cloud cybersecurity market leader, supporting consumers to small and large enterprises to governments.
+Today, we are the device to cloud cybersecurity market leader, supporting consumers from small and large enterprises to governments.

 But we don’t do this on our own.
 And in order for us to be successful in our mission to make the digital world more secure, we need to have the right people in place.